Helplines and services that offer support, information and help for parents, whānau and rangatahi in care.

 Office of the Children's Commissioner (OCC)

-This website has a range of information about the Child Rights Line and other services for children such as Lifeline, Suicide Crisis Helpline, Kidsline and Youthline.
+This website has a range of information about the Child Rights Line and other services for tamariki such as Lifeline, Suicide Crisis Helpline, Kidsline and Youthline.
 A good place to go if you can't find the type of help you're looking for above.

 Office of the Children's Commissioner website